"80% of all deaths are lifestyle related"

 It Doesn’t Have To Be This Way

 Like I said in the beginning of this post - aging is plastic and within our control if we are willing to take control of it.
-If 80% of deaths are lifestyle related, then adopting a lifestyle that is conducive to living longer puts us in that 20% bracket of people who die from random chance, or mountain climbing, skydiving, and rock climbing category.
+If 80% of deaths are lifestyle related, then adopting a lifestyle that is conducive to living longer puts us in that 20% bracket of people who die from random chance, or mountain climbing, or skydiving, or rock climbing.
 Remember - “Safety Third.”

-But this is just the starting point.
-This isn’t just about putting more years in our lives, but more life in our years.
+But this is just the starting point because this isn’t just about putting more years in our lives, but more life in our years.
 And by adopting a more adventurous lifestyle, we can not only join that upper 20% but, with a few more tweaks, leap to the head of that group.

 Do we slow down because we get old, or do we get old because we slow down?

 We can choose to accept the physical and eventually, mental decline that accompanies aging gracefully, or we can reject that outlook and choose a different path.
 A path where we determine not only how we will live, but how we will die as well.
 What do they say?
 “If you’re not busy living, then you’re busy dying.”

 Start by taking the oath - “I will never say the words - I’m too old to do that.”
 Personally, I have decided that my body will decide when I’m too old to do something, not my mind.

 “When we say we’re getting too old to do something, that’s when we are.”

 Quick Tips to Fight Aging